 At last, around 12:15 PM, Dr. Sinervo came in.
 We reviewed again what he was going to do.
 Then this blessed man offered to pray with us.
 David and I are both Christians who love the Lord, and we could tell by his prayer that Dr. Sinervo does too.
 That put me at absolute peace that I was in the hands of Jesus and that everything would be all right.

-Th next thing I remembered was a voice saying, “Laura, open your eyes.
+The next thing I remembered was a voice saying, “Laura, open your eyes.
 Laura, can you open your eyes?”
-I cracked my eyes open and realized it was over and I was in PACU.
+I cracked my eyes open and realized I was in PACU.
+My excision surgery was over!
 The next thing I realized is that my pain was basically gone.
 The right lower quadrant pain felt like it had been released.
 My back wasn’t hurting.
 And I really wasn’t in a whole lot of pain at all (thank you, anesthesiologist!)
 The nurse told me I had a PCA and could push the button when I was in pain.
 I was then transferred to the extended recovery unit to be observed overnight.